Helen M. Bramlett, Ph.D.

 The Pathophysiology and Treatment of CNS Injury

 The main focus of my laboratory is investigating the pathophysiology of traumatic injury leading to the use of therapeutic strategies targeting specific mechanisms of damage.
-My laboratory focuses on three areas of traumatic research: 1) neuroprotective strategies for traumatic injury, 2) progressive damage after trauma and 3) secondary injury mechanisms of traumatic brain injury (TBI).
+My laboratory focuses on three areas of traumatic research: 1) the use of therapeutic hypothermia after injury and disease, 2) novel cell-derived treatments for CNS injury and 3) the impact of nicotine on recovery after stroke or traumatic brain injury (TBI).

 Visit Dr. Bramlett’s Publication Listing